 Why is it that a child can so easily believe in magic, but an adult has such trouble believing in science?

-A lot of your readers will have less experience with climate change than they will have with Santa.
+A lot of your readers have less experience with climate change than they have with Santa.

 A lot of your skeptics will believe that Santa’s existence might be more believable than the environmental issue you care about.

 At this time of year, there’s a lot of mad scrambling for year-end donations, to make our quotas so we can give the board a favorable report on the past year.

 In the midst of all that, try and remember the feelings you had as a kid, the feeling there was something bigger than yourself out there, with the ability to make at least one morning out of the year achieve your wildest dreams.